gabrielbcn/thalestest/readme.md

 Singapore is in South East Asia, also known as "southeastasia"

-If you want to do something different to make this challenge work, go ahead, just explain us why.

 You can also fork this repo, make all the fine tuning, and show us your own version of the exercise.

+If you want to do something different to make this challenge work, go ahead, **the more DevOps the better**.

-*Exercise tested working, **with a few tweaks**, on Azure, 12th June 2020.*
+Exercise tested working, with modified files, on Azure, 12th June 2020.*